Table of Contents

 - Family history

-Older dogs, between 7-12 years old, are at an increased risk, too.
+Older dogs, between 7 and 12 years old, are at an increased risk, too.

 So, if your dog's stomach is hard and you suspect that it might be suffering from GDV, watch out for the following symptoms: